 This Weekend: Open House and More in Regent Square

-Because there will be all sorts of folks wandering around the neighborhood that day, it’s also the first day of the Wilkins School Community Center‘s Spring fundraiser, the Herb and Used Book Sale from 9 am to 3 pm.
-(See the poster, above-right.)
+Because there will be all sorts of folks wandering around the neighborhood that day, it’s also the first day of the Wilkins School Community Center’s Spring fundraiser, the Plant, Herb and Used Book Sale, from 8 am to 3 pm.
 There are tons of books available for $1 each (including lots of children’s- and cook-books) but, if you want any of their plants, it’s usually wise to arrive early.
-(The hanging baskets, in particular, are looking gorgeous this year!)

-And, because there will be all sorts of folks wandering around WSCC, at the same time as the Herb and Used Book Sale I’ll hold an Open House in my studio too.
-For years I’ve been describing its location as “upstairs, above the front door” at WSCC, but I now have a room number: it’s 25!
+And, because there will be all sorts of folks wandering around WSCC, at the same time as the Plant & Used Book Sale I’ll hold an Open House in my studio too.
+If you haven’t been there before, come upstairs and find me in Room #25!